Eleutherodactylus barlagnei: Distribution and habitat

-E. pinchoni are moderately common in suitable habitat, but such stream habitats are limited in extend and continue to decline in quality.
-The species is also threatened by pollution from pesticides used in banana plantations and domestically.
-It might also be threatened by introduced predators (rats, cats and mongooses), the introduced frog Eleutherodactylus johnstonei, and chytridiomycosis.
+E. barlagnei are moderately common in suitable habitat, but is threatened by the limited extent and continuing decline of quality of such habitats.
+The species is also threatened by pollution from pesticides used in banana plantations and domestically, be introduced predators such as rats, cats and mongooses, the introduced frog Eleutherodactylus johnstonei, and chytridiomycosis.
+The 2020 IUCN assessment of the species listed it as endangered on the Red List.